 Girls Incorporated is a nonprofit youth organization devoted to inspiring young girls to be strong, smart, and bold.
 Girls Inc has provided vital educational programs to millions of American girls, particularly those in high-risk, underserved areas.
 Today, innovative programs help girls confront societal messages about their value and potential, and prepare them to lead successful, independent, and fulfilling lives.

 Google's mission is to organize the world's information and make it universally accessible and useful - for everyone.
 They also believe that everyone has the right to become an active creator of the technology that is revolutionizing the world.
 Through their pre-university outreach programs, they aspire to expose students of all backgrounds, and particularly girls, to the opportunities and excitement of careers in computing.
 Google aspires to recognize international diversity.
 The company utilizes the best talent by hiring employees of diversity to enhance different ideas and perspectives to improve the search engine's services and products.
-Google sponsors several NCWIT programs including the Award for Aspirations in Computing, Pacesetters, and Sit With Me.
+Google sponsors several NCWIT programs including NCWIT Aspirations in Computing and NCWIT Extension Services for Undergraduate Programs (ES-UP).